OwseiWasTaken/devaps/README.md

 o:111
 ```

-you can even pipe the output from ctc to ctc, to revet the changes
+you can even pipe the output from ctc to ctc (using the pipe flag), to revet the changes
 ```shell
 $ echo "hello" | ctc -1 | ctc -1
 hello
 ```

-## hottie.c
+## fpwd.go
-hot reloader in C

-usage: hottie \<command\> file[s]

-this will execute _command_ everytime any of the files are modified.
-if the process created by _command_ doesn't halt before another modification is made, SIGTERM is sent to it
+fpwd.go is the new version of spwd
+and spwd was the configurable version of pwd

+fpwd uses, but doesn't depend on, ~/.config/fpwd

+fpwd's schema for config file is:
+(old pwd) (new pwd) [prefix]

+fpwd replaces any "\e" in prefix to \x1b, that is normally used for escape sequences.